 0.3996Ω < 0.4Ω

-Another important thing to note is that, for optimal results under normal conditions, it’s not advised to run speaker cable runs above 50 feet (even if the math stated above shows no issues).
+Another important thing to note is that it’s not advised to run speaker cable runs above 50 feet (even if the math stated above shows no issues).

 Impedance Matching Vs. Impedance Bridging

 Though rarely talked about when discussing damping factor, I thought it important to add this section on impedance bridging.
 This is an adjacent topic that I think will benefit us to understand alongside damping factor.

 When we talk about selecting loudspeakers for an amplifier (or vice versa), the term we often use is “matching”.